sethbern/CSJava/_sources/Unit6-Writing-Classes/topic-6-3-comments-conditions.rst

        /* The print() method prints out the max */ public print() {  System.out.println(max); }

-Note that most IDEs will tend to show comments formatted in italics -- to make them easier to spot.

-Notice that there are some special tags that you can use in Java documentation.
-These are not required but many programmers use them.
-Here are some common tags:

-- @author  Author of the program
-- @since   Date released
-- @version Version of program
-- @param   Parameter of a method
-- @return  Return value for a method

 Preconditions and  Postconditions
 ---------------------------------

-As you write methods in a class, it is a good idea to keep in mind the **preconditions** and the **postconditions** for the method and write them in the comments.
+If you recall from Unit 5, is a good idea to keep in mind the **preconditions** and the **postconditions** for each method and write them in the comments.
 A precondition is a condition that must be true for your method code to work, for example the assumption that the parameters have values and are not null.
 The methods could check for these preconditions, but they do not have to.
 The precondition is what the method expects in order to do its job properly.

 A postcondition is a condition that is true after running the method.
 It is what the method promises to do.
 Postconditions describe the outcome of running the method, for example what is being returned or the changes to the instance variables.
 These assumptions are very useful to other programmers who want to use your class and get the correct results.

 Here is an example of preconditions, postconditions, and @param in the Turtle code that we have used in the past for our drawing turtles.